 Dinner Supervisors

 The member of SLT responsible for dinner supervisors ensures they have a copy of the policy.

-The policy has been produced and is reviewed by staff, parents and pupil voice groups.
-This policy runs in conjunction/is linked to the Use of the Internet Policy and Behaviour Policy; and is disseminated in the Staff Handbook and through assemblies and parent talks.
+This policy runs in conjunction/is linked to the Use of the Internet Policy and Behaviour Policy; and is disseminated to staff.